-With the Hamburg Teaching Prize, the Hamburg Ministry of Science, Research and Equalities annually recognizes outstanding, innovative teaching performances at Hamburg’s publicly funded higher education institutions.
+With the Hamburg Teaching Prize, the Hamburg Ministry of Science, Research, Equalities and Districts annually recognizes outstanding, innovative teaching performances at Hamburg’s publicly funded higher education institutions.

-The Hamburg Teaching Prize is awarded by the Ministry of Science, Research and Equalities.
+The Hamburg Teaching Prize is awarded by the Ministry of Science, Research, Equalities and Districts.
 A total of 14 individual prizes are up for award: one award per higher education institution or faculty.
 Each award is worth €10,000.

 Only students are entitled to submit nominations for the Hamburg Teaching Prize.
 A faculty jury including student representatives will evaluate the students’ suggestions and nominate a candidate or a teaching staff team.

 Hamburg Teaching Prize nomination

-Nominations for teaching staff to the 2021 Hamburg Teaching Prize are open until 7 May 2021.
-The award ceremony is scheduled to take place at the beginning of December 2021.
+Nominations for teaching staff to the 2022 Hamburg Teaching Prize are open until 6 May 2022.
+The award ceremony is scheduled to take place at the end of the year.

 See the “Downloads” section below for all the information on the selection procedure.